 Now, let’s see how Google Trends work.
 Basically, it helps us know how a specific keyword is doing in Google search results and tells us which keyword is in trend.
 You may search for anything; people, food, animals, literally any keyword that you can think of.

-Allow me to show you some basic steps in using this tool:
+Allow me to show you some basic steps in using this keyword research tool:

 i.
 Check out Google Trends here.